8.2 Administration and governance

-The Department of Youth Policies and Universal Civil Service (DPGSCU), through the National Fund for Youth Policies, finances measures aimed at promoting various interventions in favour of young people, including cultural activities and talent development.
-Among the measures relating to creativity and culture, the DPGSCU has promoted national calls to support young people in the expression of talent and creativity “Support for young talent”, to support job placement and self-entrepreneurship “Orientation and placement of young talent”, to encourage youth aggregation and encourage the production of young people through creativity and innovation “Fermenti” (See 1.7 and 8.5).
+The Department of Youth Policies and Universal Civic Service (DPGSCU), through the National Fund for Youth Policies, finances measures aimed at promoting various interventions in favour of young people, including cultural activities and talent development.
+Among the measures related to creativity and culture, the DPGSCU has promoted national calls to support young people in the expression of their talent and creativity “Support for young talent”, to support job placement and self-entrepreneurship “Orientation and placement of young talent”, to encourage youth aggregation and encourage the production of young people through creativity and innovation “Fermenti” (See1.7 and 8.5).

-The Ministry for Cultural Heritage and Activities and Tourism (MiBACT) is the institution responsible for the protection, conservation and valorisation of cultural heritage.
-MiBACT operates both centrally through 12 Directorates General, each with a specific area of competence, and at a peripheral level with the Regions, Municipalities and Metropolitan Cities.
+The Ministry of Culture (MIC) (former MIBACT) is responsible for the protection, conservation and valorisation of cultural heritage.
+The Ministry of Culture (MiC) operates both centrally through 12 Directorates General, each with a specific area of competence, and at a peripheral level with the Regions, Municipalities and Metropolitan Cities.

-The following MiBACT Directorates General carry out functions strictly related to the promotion of culture in young people:
+The following MiC General Directorates carry out functions strictly related to the promotion of culture in young people:

-the Directorate General for Archaeology, Fine Arts and Landscape has the task of protecting archaeological and landscape heritage.
+- the General Drectorate for Archaeology, Fine Arts and Landscape (DG ABAP) has the task of protecting archaeological and landscape heritage.
 It promotes the stipulation of agreements between the Ministry, local and regional authorities and cooperatives of young art historians, archaeologists, archivists and librarians, to increase cultural sensitivity and education about cultural heritage;

-the Directorate General for Tourism deals with the planning, coordination and promotion of national tourism policies, relations with the Regions and development projects in the tourism sector, relations with the European Union and international tourism matters as well as relations with industry associations and tourism businesses.
-It draws up programs and promotes initiatives aimed at raising awareness among the younger generations of sustainable tourism that is respectful of cultural heritage, the environment and the ecosystem.
+- the General Directorate for Tourism Policies and Planning (now administered by the Ministry of Tourism) deals with the planning, coordination and promotion of national tourism policies, relations with the Regions and development projects in the tourism sector, relations with the European Union and international tourism matters as well as relations with industry associations and tourism businesses.
+Among its many functions it also carries out, in the matters of its competence, the verification of interventions for the development and for the economic and social cohesion of the territories.